cs50/labs/mario/more/README.md

 Notice that width of the "gap" between adjacent pyramids is equal to the width of two hashes, irrespective of the pyramids' heights.

-Modify `mario.c` at right in such a way that it implements this program as prescribed.
+Modify `mario.c` at right in such a way that it implements this program as prescribed!

 ## How to Submit